Does Collaborative Human-LM Dialogue Generation Help Information Extraction from Human Dialogues?: Datasets

 \section{Datasets}

 We were provided with a private dataset of 34 natural auto insurance claim calls (\aic).
 In each call, the agent's task is to gather detailed information about an auto accident.
 The calls were human transcribed and labeled using a schema with 6 referents and 60 possible slots from 10 domains (Appendix \ref{app:as_ontology}).
 Calls had high variance in length and complexity, as shown in Table~\ref{tab:datasets_comparison}.
 Additionally, 50\% of dialogues had multiple values for at least one active slot.
-We split the calls into train/val./test sets by slot count with a ratio of 20/10/70.
+We split the calls into 7/4/23 for train/val./test sets aiming for a slot count split of 20/10/70.

-Using \aic as a target dataset for augmentation, we apply \dialgen with ChatGPT\footnote{Accessed: Mar.--May 2023, Version: gpt-3.5-turbo-0301.} as the LM backbone to create \syntaic which contains 235 labeled dialogues (Appendix~\ref{app:sample_synt_dials}).
-Reviewers were recruited from university listings and compensated at a rate of \$18.69 per hour, following local hiring practices.
-They completed a one-hour training to become familiar with the task and practiced generating one dialogue under supervision.
-Full training was complete after they received feedback for their first 3--5 dialogues.
-The reviewers were instructed to aim for generating dialogues with $\approx$ 50 turns.
-A single dialogue averaged 8$\pm$4 subdialogues, 58\% turns were edited, 20\% of generated turns were deleted, and reviewers regenerated a partial or full subdialogue $9\pm10$ times per dialogue.
+Using \aic as a target dataset for augmentation, we apply \dialgen with ChatGPT as the LM backbone to create \syntaic, which contains 235 labeled dialogues (Appendix~\ref{app:sample_synt_dials}).
+Reviewers complete a one-hour training to become familiar with the task and practiced generating one dialogue under supervision.
+Full training is complete after they receive feedback for their first 3--5 dialogues.
+They are instructed to aim for generating dialogues with $\approx$ 50 turns.
+On average, each dialogue comprises 8$\pm$4 subdialogues, with 58\% of edited turns and 20\% of generated turns being deleted.
+Each dialogue involves $9\pm10$ times of partial or full subdialogue regeneration.

 Data collection occurred over 2 months with multiple iterations as documentation and task instructions evolved to become more comprehensive and consistent.
 The final version of the task instructions further encouraged workers to update slot values in multiple ways and include multiple values in a slot (as described in \S 2.1).
-We calculated inter-annotator agreement (IAA) at the turn level with three annotators and 32 dialogues, with a resulting IAA of 78.5\% $F_1$ (Appendix~\ref{app:syntaic_iaa_details}).
+We follow the methodology in SQuAD \citep{rajpurkar-etal-2016-squad}, calculating inter-annotator agreement (IAA) at the turn level with three annotators and 32 dialogues, with a resulting IAA of 78.5\% $F_1$ (Appendix~\ref{app:syntaic_iaa_details}).

 \syntaic has less variance than \aic across all statistics, which follows expectations of natural data being noisy and difficult to emulate.
 However, compared to MultiWOZ \citep{budzianowski2018multiwoz}, \syntaic is more complex.
-MultiWOZ averages 14 turns and 8 active slots per dialogue, compared to 46 turns and 38 slots on average for {\syntaic}.
+MultiWOZ dialogues average 14 turns and 8 active slots per dialogue, compared to 46 turns and 38 slots on average for {\syntaic}.